 What Does Homeland Security Do?

 As the most recently added cabinet department of the federal government, the Department of Homeland Security’s ultimate responsibility is to protect the public and the American way of life we all cherish.
 The Department of Homeland Security focuses its efforts on the events that occur within the civilian scope, where it serves to protect the borders of the United States from within, and without.
 In this way, the Department of Homeland Security jobs (even the Homeland Security internship) differ from the many security jobs offered by the Department of Defense — which operate from a military perspective.

-Department of Homeland Security jobs vary as the many Department of Homeland Security subsidiaries are tasked with issues regarding border security, immigration, cybersecurity, and anti-terrorism, to name a few.
-The Department of Homeland Security offers a homeland security internship to a number of homeland security students.
+Department of Homeland Security jobs vary depending on the organization.
+For example, different DHS subsidiaries are tasked with issues regarding border security, immigration, cybersecurity, and also anti-terrorism.
+Furthermore, the Department of Homeland Security offers a homeland security internship to a number of homeland security students.
 Those interested in joining the dedicated security professionals protecting the United States are encouraged to apply through the Department of Homeland Security’s website.